hapify/hapify/docs/en/docs/getting-started/existing-boilerplate/step-1-clone-boilerplate.md

   PHP Slim Backend
 ```

-Next, you can add another boilerplate:
+You can add another boilerplate:

 ```
 ?
 Choose a project New one